fwup-home/fwup/README.md

-require-fat-file-exists(block_offset, filename)    | 0.7.0 | Require that a file exists in the specified FAT filesystem require-fat-file-match(block_offset, filename, pattern) | 0.14.0 | Require that filename exists and that pattern matches bytes inside of the file require-partition-offset(partition, block_offset)  | 0.7.0 | Require that the block offset of a partition be the specified value require-path-on-device(path, device)               | 0.13.0 | Require that the specified path (e.g., "/") is on the specified device (e.g., "/dev/mmcblk0p1") require-uboot-variable(my_uboot_env, varname, value) | 0.10.0 | Require that a variable is set to the specified value in the U-Boot environment
+require-fat-file-exists(block_offset, filename)    | 0.7.0 | Require that a file exists in the specified FAT filesystem require-fat-file-match(block_offset, filename, pattern) | 0.14.0 | Require that filename exists and that pattern matches bytes inside of the file require-partition-offset(partition, block_offset)  | 0.7.0 | Require that the block offset of a partition be the specified value require-path-on-device(path, device)               | 0.13.0 | Require that the specified path (e.g., "/") is on the specified partition device (e.g., "/dev/mmcblk0p1") require-path-at-offset(path, offset)               | 0.19.0 | Require that the specified path (e.g., "/") is at the specified block offset (e.g., 1024).
+Combine with require-path-on-device.

-*More constraints to be added as needed*
+require-uboot-variable(my_uboot_env, varname, value) | 0.10.0 | Require that a variable is set to the specified value in the U-Boot environment

 The remainder of the `task` section is a list of event handlers.
 Event handlers are organized as scopes.
 An event handler matches during the application of a